 A bank's profitability has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
-Banks that are losing money, however, have less ability to do those things.
+Earnings can be retained by the bank, boosting its capital buffer, or be used to address problematic loans, likely making the bank more resilient in tough times.
+However, banks that are losing money are less able to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
-Bank 2's most recent annualized quarterly return on equity was 6.15 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one key measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Bank 2 was 6.86 percent, below the national average of 8.10 percent.

-The bank earned net income of $531,000 on total equity of $17.5 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $1.2 million on total equity of $18.0 million.
+The bank had an annualized return on average assets, or ROA, of 0.89 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.